 color denim which I attempted to spread evenly across the 12 piles for each row.

 If you have a specific design layout for your blocks, be sure to take a picture to refer to.
 It seems that blocks tend to get mixed up despite your best efforts, and it’s not always easy to visualize where each block needs to be.
 A photo will save a lot of time.

 How to Assemble a Blue Jean Rag Quilt Without A Backing

 Remember that rag quilt blocks are cut a full inch larger than the finished size of the block.
 This allows for the ½” seam allowance on each side which makes the frayed edge.
 All seams for this quilt are ½” instead of the normal ¼” quilting seam allowance.

 Don’t try to sew a blue jean rag quilt without a good, strong sewing needle.
 You absolutely will need a size 16, which is often packaged as a denim needle.
 There are areas where multiple layers of denim need to be sewn through and a standard quilting needle just doesn’t have the strength.

 Sew the Blocks Together into Rows

-Starting with the first two blocks you sewed together, add the third block and continue until all 12 rows have three blocks.
+When the first pairs of blocks have been sewn together for each row, only cut your threads and return to the top.
+Starting with the first two blocks you sewed together, add the third block, and continue until all 12 rows have three blocks.
 Repeat this until all 12 rows are completed.
-The first row will have six rectangles, and the 2nd row will have five rectangles with a 6”x6” square at each end.
-Do not cut rows apart yet.
+The first row will have six rectangles, and the 2nd row will have five rectangles with a 6”x6 1/2 ” square at each end.
+Do not cut your rows apart yet.